wearefrank/haalcentraal-connector/README.md

 - **BuildInfo.properties**
     Contains build-related information.

-- **configuration-brp-personen_afnemers_indicatie_processor.xml**
-    Reads the subscription (add/remove) request from the message store and processes it.

 - **configuration-brp-personen_afnemers_indicatie_receiver.xml**
-    API endpoint that places the subscription (add/remove) request in the message store.
+    API endpoint that processes the subscription (add/remove) request.

 - **configuration-brp-personen_callback_sender.xml**
     Notifies the subscribed applications about the changes in the BRP persons' data, via their callback URLs.